costaivo/quotes-app-ai-powered-2026/docs/product/rfd/rfd-001-monorepo-base-project.md

 In-scope:
 - Create `app/be/` and `app/fe/` directories in the repository root.
 - Add minimal scaffold files and README placeholders to each folder to document initial tech stack and next steps.
-- Initialize shared developer configs (editor config, linting, basic CI workflow placeholders) where appropriate.
+- Initialize shared developer configs (editor config, linting) where appropriate.
+- husky for commitlint messages to follow conventional commits messaging
+- use nodejs LTS v20.9.0

 Out-of-scope:
 - Full implementation of backend or frontend features.
-- Detailed CI pipelines or production deployment configurations beyond placeholders.
+- CI pipelines or production deployment configurations beyond placeholders.

 # Decision Being Requested